info

 description: Endpoints for managing speakers

-Design-first vs code-first
+Design-first vs code-first Link to heading

 You now know how to read an OpenAPI document, so you also know how to write one.
 But there are actually 2 approaches for ending up with an OpenAPI document: design-first and code-first.
 Let’s talk about both approaches and discuss the ups and downs.